moshekarmel1/achdus/README.md

-# achdus
+# TAG Whitelist
-App to join jews together in prayer and study.
+App to store url configurations for whitelisting things.